Tête Roche

 Name officially adopted in 1924

 The site of a camera station on the Alberta-British Columbia Boundary Commission survey, which worked through Yellowhead Pass in 1917.
-Presumably named to recall Pierre Bostonais dit “Tête Jaune” [d.
-1827].
+Presumably named for Pierre Bostonais dit “Tête Jaune” [d.
+1827], in imitation of other Roches in the region.

 References: